Attractions and activities

 Towns and landscape

 This lake east of Interlaken is named after the main town along the eastern shore of the lake: Brienz.
 Steep forested slopes rise up from two sides of the lake.
-The region borders to the Jungfrau Region and the Hasli Valley.
+The region borders the Jungfrau Region and the Hasli Valley.

 What not to miss around Lake Brienz